wp-plugins/redi-restaurant-reservation/readme.txt

 * Do you want to know what your client thinks about his last visit?
 We will collect it for you.
 * Remind your customer about upcoming reservation via Email or by SMS
 * Collect pre-payment for reservations
+* Are you building catalogue with restaurants and you are looking for reservation plugin for that?
+We can provide it for you.

 Do you want to have some new functionality or if you have any other questions please contact us by email: <a href="mailto:info@reservationdiary.eu">info@reservationdiary.eu</a>